stadiamaps/stadiamaps-api-py/docs/GeocodingApi.md

 with stadiamaps.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = stadiamaps.GeocodingApi(api_client)
-    address = '11 Wall Street' # str | A street name, optionally with a house number. (optional) neighbourhood = 'Financial District' # str | Varies by area, but has a locally specific meaning (NOT always an official administrative unit). (optional) borough = 'Manhattan' # str | A unit within a city (not widely used, but present in places like NYC and Mexico City). (optional) locality = 'New York' # str | The city, village, town, etc. that the place/address is part of. (optional) county = 'New York County' # str | Administrative divisions between localities and regions.
-Not commonly used as input to structured geocoding. (optional) region = 'New York' # str | Typically the first administrative division within a country.
-For example, a US state or a Canadian province. (optional) postalcode = '10005' # str | A mail sorting code. (optional) country = 'USA' # str | A full name (ex: Canada), or a 2 or 3 character ISO code.
+    address = 'address_example' # str | A street name, optionally with a house number. (optional) neighbourhood = 'neighbourhood_example' # str | Varies by area, but has a locally specific meaning (NOT always an official administrative unit). (optional) borough = 'borough_example' # str | A unit within a city (not widely used, but present in places like NYC and Mexico City). (optional) locality = 'locality_example' # str | The city, village, town, etc. that the place/address is part of. (optional) county = 'county_example' # str | Administrative divisions between localities and regions.
+Not commonly used as input to structured geocoding. (optional) region = 'region_example' # str | Typically the first administrative division within a country.
+For example, a US state or a Canadian province. (optional) postalcode = 'postalcode_example' # str | A mail sorting code. (optional) country = 'country_example' # str | A full name (ex: Canada), or a 2 or 3 character ISO code.
 Prefer ISO codes when possible. (optional) focus_point_lat = 3.4 # float | The latitude of the point to focus the search on.
 This will bias results toward the focus point.
 Requires `focus.point.lon`. (optional) focus_point_lon = 3.4 # float | The longitude of the point to focus the search on.
 This will bias results toward the focus point.
 Requires `focus.point.lat`. (optional) boundary_rect_min_lat = 3.4 # float | Defines the min latitude component of a bounding box to limit the search to.
 Requires all other `boundary.rect` parameters to be specified. (optional)